The Banking Litigation Law Review: Russia

 The principal operations of banks concern issuing loans, and therefore a considerable portion of all disputes involving banks comprises disputes on the recovery of debt from borrowers and guarantors, as well as on levying execution on pledged assets.
 Unfortunately, pre-judicial dispute settlement and levying execution on pledges assets are inefficient tools in Russia; hence, banks prefer to go to court.

 In general, the loan portfolio of Russian banks has changed in recent years because the general public is increasingly using credit cards, auto (car) loans, mortgages and other types of consumer loans.
-According to the Bank of Russia statistics,14 since 2015, the number of consumer borrowers has increased by 6.6 million, and in 2019, it reached 39.5 million.
+According to the Bank of Russia statistics,16 since 2015, the number of consumer borrowers has increased by 6.6 million and, in 2019, it reached 39.5 million.
 Each year, the volume of loans to legal entities continues to grow, while the dynamics for overdue debt remain at the same level.
-The Bank of Russia's data15 show that the share of bad and distressed debt in the banking sector's loan portfolio in 2018 amounted to 11 per cent, and 12.2 per cent in 2019.
+The Bank of Russia's data17 show that the share of bad and distressed debt in the banking sector's loan portfolio amounted to 11 per cent in 2018 and 12.2 per cent in 2019.

 Finally, the banks' activity in bankruptcy cases should be mentioned.
 Banks may be debtors, but more frequently they are major creditors for both legal entities and individuals, and they can also act as respondents in cases on challenging transactions.

 Over the past few years, the number of bankruptcy disputes in Russia has been multiplying every year; thus, in 2018, commercial courts were seized with around 59,500 bankruptcy cases while, in 2019, their number already reached 85,500.18 Additionally, the majority of such cases were individual bankruptcies that amounted to 50,700 cases in 2019 against 32,400 in 2018.